How To Fund Your Child’s Tertiary Education In The UK

 To cushion the volatility, parents can turn to foreign currency current account.
 This is definitely something you should consider if your child is leaving for the UK within the next few years to hedge your currency risks.

-For example, if you are converting RM25,000 to pound sterling, here’s how you can protect the value of your money using the foreign currency current account:
+For example, if you are converting RM25,000 to pound sterling, here’s how a foreign currency current account could protect the value of your money:

 If you are still in investment mode, you can also invest your funds via a dual foreign currency investment account.
 This account allows you to withdraw the money in either the base currency or the linked currency.